JorgeTerence/coordinate/README.md

 ## TODO

-- [ ] Support for PDFs, audio, binaries and Office files - odt, xls, docx etc
-- [ ] Handle executable encoded or protected files
+- [X] Handle executable encoded or protected files
 - [ ] Packaging for various platforms
-- [ ] Single file sharing
+- [X] Single file sharing
-- [ ] Use random strings for internal URIs
+- [X] Use random strings for internal URIs
-- [ ] Context menu action for Windows' File Explorer
+- [ ] Context menu action for File Explorer, Dolphin, Nautilus etc.

 I swear I'll rewrite all this in Rust one day...